reruo321/Cplus_Practice/036-Casting/README.md

 The weight output in the second case results in garbage value.
 The problems are:

-  1. Even if it points to base-typed object, it tries to call member function in the derived class.
+  1. Even if it points to base-type object, it tries to call member function in the derived class.
 (Logical Error)
   2. The base object being pointed has no member, 'weight'.
 Therefore, calling it will cause the garbage.

 Additionally, the compiler also does not know whether the cast in the first case is deliberate or not.
-This case can be programmer's intention, since the pointer was originally created to point to the derived object, and then was converted to the derived-typed pointer by his/her codes.
+This case can be programmer's intention, since the pointer was originally created to point to the derived object, and then was converted to the derived-type pointer by his/her codes.
 However, in the perspective of conversion process, if he/she had created the pointer as a derived one at the beginning, casting would have been unnecessary.
 Because of this controversial situation, these new four operators are provided to use in C++; Dynamic Casting, Static Casting, Const Casting, and Reinterpret Casting.

 ## 1. Dynamic Casting

-Dynamic Casting only allows to convert derived-class-typed pointer or reference to base type.
+Dynamic Casting only allows to convert derived-class-type pointer or reference to base type.
 The operator can be used as this form:

     dynamic_cast<TYPE>(expr)